-The area boasts 305km of downhill skiing, with a wealth of varied runs to suit every skier, whether it’s your first time on the mountain or you’re a seasoned pro.
+The area boasts 305km of downhill skiing, with a wealth of varied runs to suit every skier.
+Whether it’s your first time on the mountain or you’re a seasoned pro, there’s something for everyone.
 The Arlberg is also one of Austria’s most snow-sure ski resorts, thanks to its altitude which reaches 2,811m.
 The ski area is covered by one lift pass and the state-of-the-art lift system makes it easy to zip around.

 It’s not just about the pistes in the Arlberg.
-St. Anton attracts skiers from all over for its famous après scene, with dancing on the tables and steins of beer all part of the experience when you come to the resort.
+St. Anton attracts skiers from all over for its famous après scene.
+Dancing on the tables and steins of beer are all part of the experience when you come to the resort.
 For those looking to enjoy a quieter holiday in the ski region, the attractive resort St. Christoph is a great choice.

 Ski area: 288km

 The second biggest ski resort in Austria is the SkiWelt, found in the Tyrol region.
 SkiWelt connects a number of picturesque ski resorts, including Ellmau, Söll and Westendorf.
 You’ll find 284km of piste to explore with dedicated areas for beginners and children, and snow parks for freestylers.